arunike/CareerHub-Frontend/README.md

 ### 🧠 Intelligence (`/ai-tools`, `/jd-reports`, `/negotiation-result/:id`, `/jd-report/:id`)

-> AI features are configured in `Settings` → `AI Provider` and stored only in the current browser's localStorage.
+> AI features are configured in `Settings` → `AI Provider`.
+The endpoint/model are tied to your account, and the API key is stored encrypted on the backend.

 Sidebar "Intelligence" tree groups all AI-generated outputs under one collapsible section: